-The remainder of this paper is organised as follows.
+The remainder of this paper is organized as follows.
 Section 2 describes the payment diary surveys from Canada and Austria and the data set we constructed from these surveys.
-Section 3 presents an extended BT inventory model accounting for acceptance of payment cards.
-Section 4 estimates cash demand equations at the individual level.
-Section 5 estimates an endogenous switching regression model at the transaction level and performs counterfactuals to quantify the role of acceptance with respect to cash demand.
-Section 6 concludes.
+Section 3 estimates cash demand equations at the individual level.
+Section 4 estimates a switching regression model at the transaction level and performs counterfactuals to quantify the role of acceptance on cash demand.
+Section 5 concludes.